NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 - NIBP

-(MULTI-PARAMETER UNIT) The hardware sharing the two adapting MULTI sockets in this block only use Smart Cables for connections:
+These hardware only use Smart Cables for connections:

 - 2 channels of IBP (2 MULTI sockets = 2-ch IBP)